asidhu11702/ansible-nginx-node-mongodb/README.md

 ## How to deploy ##

-For convenience, I have copied the arm templates and custom script extension from the [custom script extensions repo](https://bitbucket.org/architech/azure-custom-script-extensions).
+For convenience, I have copied the arm templates and custom script extension from the [custom script extensions repo](https://github.com/jungho/azure-custom-script-extensions).
 I did modify them slightly to support CentOS.

 1. First deploy the ARM templates.
-See [here](https://bitbucket.org/architech/azure-custom-script-extensions) for instructions.
+See [here](https://github.com/jungho/azure-custom-script-extensions) for instructions.
-2. Set up ssh authenication with BitBucket.
+2. Set up ssh authenication with Github or Bitbucket.
 Use the same public key that you use to deploy the ARM template.
 This is very important or you will not be able to authenticate with Bitbucket.
 See [here](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html) for instructions.
+Instructions for Github is the same.
 2. Once the infra has been provisioned, log onto the jumpboxVm which will be our Ansible control machine.
 3. start up ssh-agent and add the private key.
-This is required for the appVms to be able to authenticate with BitBucket to clone the repo and start up the node app.
+This is required for the appVms to be able to authenticate with BitBucket/Github to clone the repo and start up the node app.
 In the future, I will enhance the extension script to modify .bashrc to start up the ssh-agent and shut it down with each login/logout.

 ```
 #start up ssh-agent